Ronja, the Robber's Daughter (2014 TV series): Production

+UK-based distributor Serious Lunch has acquired the worldwide distribution rights, except for Japan and Scandinavia.
+It sought English-language broadcasters and brought the series to potential backers at the 2015 Annecy International Animation Film Festival.
+Amazon began streaming the series on its Amazon Prime service on January 27, 2017.
+GKIDS released the series in the United States on August 20, 2019 (distributed by Shout!
+Factory), and additional licenses were sold in China (UYoung Media) and Taiwan (PTS).
+The English dub is narrated by Gillian Anderson.
+The BBC also produced a Scottish Gaelic dub of the series - "Ronia, Nighean a' Mhèirlich" - which was broadcast on the BBC Alba channel and available on its iPlayer service in 2022/23.

 Reception

-Critical reception of Sanzoku no Musume Rōnya was mostly positive.
-The series was praised in reviews by The Guardian, Collider The Daily Dot, Slate, iDigitalTimes, Starburst, Mir Fantastiki, among others.
+Critical reception of Ronja, the Robber's Daughter was mostly positive.
+The series was praised in reviews by The Guardian, Collider, The Daily Dot, Slate, iDigitalTimes, Starburst, Mir Fantastiki, among others.
 Meanwhile, Swedish journalist Yukiko Duke, The Onion's The A.V.
 Club and Polygon published negative reviews.
 The show was praised for its visual beauty and being faithful to the original novel, but criticized for slow pacing.